 One of the major problems with widespread adoption of these smart IoT systems has been security.
 For the home to be truly automated and enable actions like entering your home by having your phone in proximity, adjusting temperature automatically through the sensors learning your preferences or setting the lighting to your liking at certain times to the day, massive amounts of data need to be collected and then processed by AI and machine learning systems.

-Ben-Gurion University of the Negev, most off the shelf IoT smart home devices are extremely vulnerable to hacking.
+Questions still remain on the security of this data and its protection from malicious actors.
+According to researchers at Ben-Gurion University of the Negev, most off the shelf IoT smart home devices are extremely vulnerable to hacking.
 If this data is not secure, then widespread adoption of these devices will always be a distant dream.

 Blockchain is a perfect way to secure and share this data with permissions.
 Essentially a blockchain system is a database that is immutable and one where permissions can be enforced rigorously.
 Spreading the responsibility for allowing access to the data across a wide network means that there is no one central server holding the data that can be compromised.